-Free Photos – Order free photos from your phone and they’ll be delivered to your home within a week!
-All you have to do is download the Free Prints app here, enter code ‘ejackson464’ and select your fave photos to be printed (you might have to pay P&P depending on the current promotion)!
+- Free Photos – Order free photos from your phone and they’ll be delivered to your home within a week!
+All you have to do is download the Free Prints app, enter code ‘ejackson464’ and select your fave photos to be printed (you might have to pay P&P depending on the current promotion)!

 More Freebies?
-In the past week I’ve signed up for free samples of tea, chocolate, sweets, fragrances, makeup and more (don’t tell my family/friends), but I often save these free samples up and add them to gift hampers/use them as stocking fillers.
-As soon as I spot a freebie I post it on my social media accounts so make sure that you’re following me!
+In the past week I’ve signed up for free samples of tea, chocolate, sweets, fragrances, makeup and more.
+I often save these free samples up and add them to gift hampers/use them as stocking fillers.
+As soon as I spot a freebie I post it on social media so make sure that you’re following me!